Professor Rebecca Krinke

 - BLA, University of Minnesota

 Rebecca Krinke has a multidisciplinary art-design practice that encompasses sculpture, installations, public art, site works, and social practice.
-In broad terms, her ongoing work deals with issues related to place and emotion.
+Her work deals with issues related to place and emotion.
 Throughout her career, she has always combined teaching with practice; for example, in the Cambridge-Boston area, she worked with Sasaki Associates and the Central Artery/Tunnel Project.
 She focused on the design of urban public space, while teaching graduate studios in landscape architecture at nearby institutions.

 Krinke has shown her work at national and international venues such as the Walker Art Center, Franconia Sculpture Park, and BV Gallery, Bristol, UK.
 Krinke is co-convener of the international artist-academic network: Mapping Spectral Traces and a member of the UK-based group PLaCE, an artist-academic collective for place-based practice and research.
 Krinke is a frequent guest lecturer and critic including University of the West of England, Bristol, UK, (2013), University of Ireland/Maynooth, and University of Ireland/Galway (2012).

 Krinke’s published works include Contemporary Landscapes of Contemplation where she was both the editor and a contributor (Routledge, 2005).
-She has chapters in the forthcoming books: Transcending Architecture: Contemporary Views on Sacred Space, and Architecture, Culture and Spirituality: Contemporary Perspectives on the Nature of the Sacred in the Built Environment.
+She has chapters in Transcending Architecture: Contemporary Views on Sacred Space, and Architecture, Culture and Spirituality: Contemporary Perspectives on the Nature of the Sacred in the Built Environment.

 Krinke is also involved in curatorial projects and experimental University classes such as Kitchen Lab, a two-week summer class with the Walker Art Center on food in the city.
 She is recognized as a leader in a multidisciplinary teaching/practice, and working with students is a priority in her projects.